 |1 p.m. - 4 p.m. only|

-The calendar events are organized in sequences that allow candidates to complete each step in the certification process in the required order.
-Each sequence consists of orientation, written and oral exams.
-They allow enough time between events to give candidates preparation time for each event.
-Candidates who attend an early orientation will have more options for completing all requirements in one calendar year; however, candidates may attend any of the scheduled events statewide when and where it's most convenient for them.
+Calendar events are organized in sequences that allow candidates to complete each step in the certification process in the required order.
+Each sequence consists of orientation, written, and oral exams.
+They allow enough time between events to give candidates ample preparation time for each event.
+Candidates who attend an early orientation will have more options for completing all requirements in one calendar year.
+However, candidates may attend any of the scheduled events statewide when and where it is most convenient for them.

 |Feb 26 - 27||Orientation||Online|

 |April 8||Written Exam||Philadelphia|